Skip to main content

 Depending on your routing configuration, you need the following subnets:

 • A LAN subnet for Static, Direct, and BGP routing.
-If you are using Direct routing, this is the only subnet you need.

-For these subnets you can use:
+For these subnets, you can use:

-Provider-Assigned IP Addresses
+Equinix-assigned IP Addresses

 Additional IP Address Space

-• IPv4 subnets – /30,/29, /28, /27, /26, /25, /24
+• IPv4 subnets – /30, /29, /28, /27, /26, /25, /24 (except for Dual Direct VRRP configurations, where the smallest subnet possible is /29)

 • IPv6 subnets – /64, /48